Cyriaque Lamar

 Her black eyes shimmer: two pearls of midnight, same as mine.

-They created such a tremendous mess, they canceled the ice age.
+They created such a mess, they canceled the ice age.

 Future, New Jersey - section break